revbayes/revbayes.github.io/tutorials/fig_intro/index.md

 {% endfigcaption %}
 {% endfigure %}

-Based in initial phylogenetic studies of *Kadua*, it is likely the island was colonized once by a progenitor lineage with multiple dispersal events between Hawaiian islands.
+Based in initial phylogenetic studies of *Kadua*, it is likely the Hawaiian Archipelago was colonized once by a progenitor lineage with multiple dispersal events between Hawaiian islands.
 However, there are no known fossils that could be used to date the age of Hawaiian *Kadua* lineages, making it difficult to estimate when, where, and how the clade dispersed, speciated, and went extinct as different Hawaiian islands formed, rose, eroded, and subsided.

 These tutorials will analyze an unpublished *Kadua* dataset that contains 26 Hawaiian taxa and 3 non-Hawaiian taxa.
 The geographic dataset includes 8 quantitative and 8 categorical paleogeographical features for 7 regions across 7 timeslices.
 The biogeographic dataset presence-absence data that records species ranges against the taxon set.
 In addition, we include a 2-region dataset to illustrate how GeoSSE models behave before moving to the 7-region dataset.
 Lastly, the molecular dataset includes 10 loci from a larger Angiosperms353 analysis.